Skip to content

 Overview

-Understanding the M365 Copilot architecture is essential for effective governance.
+Understanding the Microsoft 365 Copilot architecture is essential for effective governance.
 This document describes how Copilot processes prompts, retrieves content, generates responses, and where governance controls intersect the data flow.

 Architecture Currency